jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Voidworm.md

 RacialMods:
 Languages: Common, Protean
 SQ: change shape (2 forms, both of which must be Tiny animals; beast shape II)
+SpecialAbilities:
+  Confusion (Su): >
-SpecialAbilities: Confusion (Su) A creature struck by a voidworm's tail slap must make a DC 12 Will save or become confused for 1 round.
+    A creature struck by a voidworm's tail slap must make a DC 12 Will save or become confused for 1 round.
 This is a mind-affecting effect.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: